Skip to main content

 7. File Minnesota Annual Renewal

 All Minnesota LLCs are required to file an annual renewal by December 31st each year.
-The annual renewal is a report that updates the state on your business’ contact and ownership information.
+The annual renewal is a report that updates the state on your business’s contact and ownership information.
 The good news?
 Unlike most states, the Minnesota Annual Renewal is completely free to file!

 Tip: If you’re worried about remembering your annual renewal, you can hire us to file for you!